jboss-developer/jboss-eap-quickstarts/picketlink-sts/README.md

 ## System Requirements

-The application this project produces is designed to be run on ${product.name.full} ${product.version} or later.
+The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform 7.1 or later.

-All you need to build this project is ${build.requirements}.
-See [Configure Maven for ${product.name} ${product.version}](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md#configure-maven-to-build-and-deploy-the-quickstarts) to make sure you are configured correctly for testing the quickstarts.
+All you need to build this project is Java 8.0 (Java SDK 1.8) or later and Maven 3.2.5 or later.
+See [Configure Maven for JBoss EAP 7.1](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md#configure-maven-to-build-and-deploy-the-quickstarts) to make sure you are configured correctly for testing the quickstarts.

-## Use of ${jboss.home.name}
+## Use of EAP7_HOME

-In the following instructions, replace `${jboss.home.name}` with the actual path to your ${product.name} installation.
-The installation path is described in detail here: [Use of ${jboss.home.name} and JBOSS_HOME Variables](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_OF_${jboss.home.name}.md#use-of-eap_home-and-jboss_home-variables).
+In the following instructions, replace `EAP7_HOME` with the actual path to your JBoss EAP installation.
+The installation path is described in detail here: [Use of EAP7_HOME and JBOSS_HOME Variables](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_OF_EAP7_HOME.md#use-of-eap_home-and-jboss_home-variables).

 ## Configure the Server